SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       computed by the compiler and the null terminator is discarded.
 If there is not enough space in the buffer no data is written.

-   .. function:: BufferWrite & write(char c)
+   .. function:: BufferWriter & write(char c)

       Write the character :arg:`c` to the buffer.
 If there is no space in the buffer the character is not written.